rashmisingh8485/Lead-Free-Perovskite-PIML-Scanner/README.md

 ### 🛠️ How to Run
 1. Clone the repo: `git clone https://github.com/rashmisingh8485/Lead-Free-Perovskite-PIML-Scanner.git`
+2. Move into the directory: 'cd Lead-Free-Perovskite-PIML-Scanner'
-2. Install dependencies: `pip install -r requirements.txt`
+3. Install dependencies: `pip install -r requirements.txt`
-3. Run the model: `python main.py`
+4. Run the model: `python main.py`

 ### 📝 Status
 *Currently under research/preparation for journal submission.*

 ## Testing
 To verify the core physics-based filters (Goldschmidt Tolerance Factor and Octahedral Factor), an automated test script is provided.